 Prompt Care for Your Pet in an Emergency

 If your pet has been injured, ingested a harmful substance or object, or suddenly become ill, it is imperative that you contact a professional as soon as possible.
-If it is after house, please contact your closes emergency vet.
+If it is after hours, please contact your closest emergency vet clinic.
+It's always a good idea to have the telephone number to animal hospitals that will take care of your pet emergency at the time of day when desperately needed.
+It's best to plan for emergency veterinary service.
 At Marietta Vet Clinic, we prioritize your pet's health and safety.
 An experienced and compassionate vet, Dr. Julian Peckich can determine the severity of your pet's affliction and help ensure they receive the prompt care they need.
-Contact our Marietta, GA, practice online or call (404) 919-5150 to learn more and schedule an appointment.
+Contact our Marietta, GA practice online or call (404) 919-5150 to learn more and schedule an appointment.

 Signs Your Pet Needs Urgent Care